Building an AdS/BCFT Josephson junction within Horndeski gravity: Holographic framework in Horndeski gravity

 where $S^{\mathcal{M}}_{mat}$ describes ordinary matter that is supposed to be a perfect fluid, and

+The solution presented in Equation (\ref{EMAX}) resembles the case discussed in \cite{Horowitz:2011dz}, with a key distinction arising from the Horndeski parameters $\alpha$ and $\gamma$ in the function $f(u)$.
 The Horndeski gravity theory, with a single scalar field, is described through its Lagrangian:

 where $R$, $G_{\mu \nu}$, and $\Lambda$ are the scalar curvature, the Einstein tensor, and the cosmological constant, respectively; $\phi$ is a scalar field, $\alpha$ and $\gamma$ are coupling constants, while $\kappa={1}/{(16 \pi G_N)}$, with $G_N$ being the Newtonian gravitational constant.
-The Lagrangian $\mathcal{L}_{bdry}$ has already been proposed in \cite{Santos:2024cvx,Santos:2025wbl,Santos:2025fdp} as
+The Lagrangian $\mathcal{L}_{bdry}$ defined on the the boundary action $S^{\partial\Omega}$, Eq. \eqref{SdO}, has already been proposed in \cite{Santos:2024cvx,Santos:2025wbl,Santos:2025fdp} as